 If you decide that you want to extend your parental leave, you should let your employer know at least 15 days from the date that you were supposed to return to work.

-Notably, when both parents work, only one of them can apply for extended unpaid leave.
-The other must either return to work or lose the right for their position to be held.
+If both parents work, only one of them can apply for extended unpaid leave.
+The other must either return to work or they lose the right for their position to be held.

-• Parents between the ages of 21 and 26 must have contributed at least 90 days in the last seven years prior to childbirth, or 180 days in their entire working life
+- Parents ages 21 to 25 must have contributed at least 90 days in the last 7 years prior to childbirth, or 180 days in their entire working life

-Upon returning from maternity or paternity leave, a freelancer can request an 80% discount on the monthly contribution requirement for up to 24 months.
+Upon returning from maternity or paternity leave, freelancers can request an 80% discount on the monthly contribution requirement for up to 24 months.
 They are also eligible for a tax deduction of up to €1,200 per year until the child turns three.
-However, it is important to note that freelancers are not eligible for excedencia sin sueldo.
+However, it is essential to note that freelancers do not qualify for excedencia sin sueldo.

 It is important to remember to apply for maternity or paternity leave at least 15 days before the start date of your leave.
 You can complete and submit the application online.

 Parents who are unemployed and receiving unemployment benefits in Spain can also apply for parental leave.
 The application is the same.
-However, they cannot receive unemployment benefits during this time, and it will only resume once the parental leave ends.
-Notably, you have 15 days to reactivate your unemployment benefits once your parental leave ends.
+However, they cannot receive unemployment benefits during this time, which will only resume once the parental leave ends.
+You have 15 days to reactivate your unemployment benefits once your parental leave ends.

 When applying for parental leave, you must request a suspension of your unemployment benefits.
 The amount you will receive during parental leave is based on the amount you were receiving for the unemployment benefit.

-If a parent still finds themself unemployed after their unemployment benefits run out, they can apply for a subsidio extraordinario por desempleo (extraordinary unemployment subsidy).
+If a parent still finds themself unemployed after their unemployment benefits run out, they can apply for subsidio extraordinario por desempleo (extraordinary unemployment subsidy).
 This financial assistance is available to individuals with family responsibilities.
-It enables families to receive €480 monthly for a maximum of six months.
-Notably, families that fall below the minimum vital income are also eligible for it.
+It enables families to receive €480 monthly for six months.
+Families that fall below the minimum vital income are eligible for it.

 Returning to work in Spain

-As mentioned, you have the option to extend your maternity or paternity leave after the initial 16 weeks is over by applying for excedencia sin sueldo.
-However, just keep in mind that this is unpaid and that you have the right for your position to be held for up to a year.
+As mentioned, you can extend your maternity or paternity leave after the initial 16 weeks is over by applying for excedencia sin sueldo.
+However, remember that this is unpaid, and you have the right to hold your position for up to a year.

-Alternatively, you can decide to take the remaining leave by working only part-time, after the mandatory six-week leave period is up.
+Alternatively, you can take the remaining leave by working only part-time after the mandatory six-week leave period.

 Until your child turns 12, you also have the option to reduce the number of hours you work.
 However, a reduction in hours will also mean a reduction in pay.

-If you choose to do this, you will have to let your employer know the start and end date of your part-time schedule.
-Notably, an employer cannot deny your request to work fewer hours due to child-rearing responsibilities.
+If you choose to do this, you must let your employer know your part-time schedule’s start and end date.
+An employer must accept your request to work fewer hours due to child-rearing responsibilities.

 You should notify your employer in writing at least 15 days prior to beginning your modified schedule.
 Notably, they cannot deny this and must accommodate your schedule.
 If there are multiple births, you are able to take two hours off daily.
 Alternatively, you can wait for these hours to add up so you can take days off at a time.
 These are all arrangements that need to be made directly with your employer.